|Debbie Reasoner,Owner/Director/Phlebotomy Instructor for WCPI. Licensed by

 health care workers.

-Internships are limited and offered as sites become available.
-Students are not automatically enrolled or considered to be eligible
+Internships are now available and offered as sites become available.
+Students are not automatically enrolled or considered to

-for the internship program.
-Students must meet certain criteria to be considered for any internship.(School has list of criteria)
+be eligible for the internship program.
+Students must meet certain criteria to be considered for any internship.(School has list of

-Students must have complete documentation of immunization records, TB testing, criminal background check drug screen and
+criteria) Students must have complete documentation of immunization records, TB testing, criminal background check drug screen

 (School has information and check lists for these).
 Students who participate in the internship must be available on a full-time basis